 While ERP software was initially designed for enterprises — as the name indicates — today’s cloud-based software-as-a-service (SaaS) ERP offerings have lowered barriers to entry and helped countless emerging and midsize companies increase their efficiency, visibility and, in turn, profitability.

-Other signs it’s time for a change: Inaccurate data, a lack of integration among systems, high error rates and over-reliance on email and spreadsheets.
 Although there are costs that come with purchasing and deploying ERP software, it often delivers a quick return on investment.
 And, there’s help available for those looking to build a business case.

 12 Benefits of ERP Systems

-1. Cost savings: Perhaps the biggest value proposition of ERP systems is they can save your organisation money in a number of ways.
+1. Cost savings.
+Perhaps the biggest value proposition of ERP systems is they can save your organisation money in a number of ways.
 By automating many simple, repetitive tasks, you minimise errors and the need to add employees at the same rate as business growth.
 Cross-company visibility makes it easier to spot inefficiencies that drive up costs and leads to better deployment of all resources, from labour to inventory to equipment.
 And with cloud ERP, companies may quickly see incremental value from the software, over and above what they’re spending.

-2. Workflow visibility: With all workflows and information in one place, employees with access to the system can see the status of projects and the performance of different business functions relevant to their jobs.
+2. Workflow visibility.
+With all workflows and information in one place, employees with access to the system can see the status of projects and the performance of different business functions relevant to their jobs.
 This visibility may be particularly valuable to managers and leaders, and it’s far faster and easier than searching for the right documents and constantly asking colleagues for updates.

-3. Reporting/analytics: Data is useful only if companies can analyse and understand it, and an ERP helps with that.
+3. Reporting/analytics.
+Data is useful only if companies can analyse and understand it, and an ERP helps with that.
 Leading solutions have impressive reporting and analytics tools that allow users to not only track KPIs, but display any metrics or comparisons they can dream up.
 Since an ERP is all-encompassing, it can help a business understand how a change or problem with a process in one department affects the rest of the company.

-5. Regulatory compliance & data security: Financial reporting standards and governmental and industry-specific data security regulations change frequently, and an ERP can help your company stay safe and compliant.
+5. Regulatory compliance & data security.
+Financial reporting standards and governmental and industry-specific data security regulations change frequently, and an ERP can help your company stay safe and compliant.
 An ERP provides an audit trail by tracking the lifecycle of each transaction, including adherence to required approval workflows.
 Businesses may also reduce the chance of errors and related compliance snafus with automation.
 ERP software provides financial reports that comply with standards and regulations, and SaaS applications are well-equipped to help companies with PCI-DSS compliance.

-6. Risk management: ERP technology reduces risk in a few ways.
+6. Risk management.
+ERP technology reduces risk in a few ways.
 Granular access control and defined approval workflows can strengthen financial controls and reduce fraud.
 Additionally, more-accurate data heads off mistakes that could lead to lost sales or fines.
 And finally, the ability to see the status of the entire operation enables employees to quickly handle risks posed by business disruptions.

-9. Scalability: The right ERP system will be scalable and flexible enough to meet your company’s needs today and for the foreseeable future.
+9. Scalability.
+The right ERP system will be scalable and flexible enough to meet your company’s needs today and for the foreseeable future.
 Cloud systems in particular adapt to minor and major operational changes even as the amount of data the organisation captures and demand for access increase.

-10. Flexibility: While ERP software helps businesses follow best practices, it also offers the flexibility to support unique processes and objectives.
+10. Flexibility.
+While ERP software helps businesses follow best practices, it also offers the flexibility to support unique processes and objectives.
 The system gives administrators the ability to build out company-specific workflows and create automatic reports important to different departments and executives.
 An ERP enhances your organisation’s innovation and creativity.

-11. Customisation: While most companies find that modern ERPs support their businesses “out of the box,” some firms need to add to the extensive built-in functionality.
+11. Customisation.
+While most companies find that modern ERPs support their businesses “out of the box,” some firms need to add to the extensive built-in functionality.
 If you have a lot of specialised processes, look for an extensible system that allows your integrator or IT staff to write code that adds needed features, or that can integrate with homegrown or legacy solutions.
 However, before going the custom route, take a close look at your processes — the prebuilt functionality and configurations modern ERP solutions support are based on best practices gathered from thousands of companies.
 Aim to minimise customisations.

-12. Customer & partner management: An ERP can strengthen a company’s partner and customer relationships.
+12. Customer & partner management.
+An ERP can strengthen a company’s partner and customer relationships.
 It can provide insights on suppliers, shipping carriers and service providers, with the cloud enabling even better, more convenient information exchange.
 When it comes to customers, the solution can track survey responses, support tickets, returns and more so the organisation can keep its finger on the pulse of customer satisfaction.

 6 Disadvantages of ERP Systems

-1. System cost: Because they were expensive to purchase, implement and maintain, early ERP systems were accessible only to large companies.
+1. System cost.
+Because they were expensive to purchase, implement and maintain, early ERP systems were accessible only to large companies.
 However, that hasn’t been the case for two-plus decades.
 While ERPs still require a time and financial investment, the technology has become much more affordable thanks to both SaaS systems that charge a recurring fee and more solutions designed for small and midsize businesses entering the market.
-Organisations can use tools to calculate estimated savings after one and three years, for instance, to find out when returns will surpass costs.
+Organisations can use tools to calculate estimated savings(opens in a new tab) after one and three years, for instance, to find out when returns will surpass costs.

-2. Need for training: Like any new tech, ERP has a learning curve.
+2. Need for training.
+Like any new tech, ERP has a learning curve.
 Anyone who will use the software — that is, ideally, most or all of your employees — requires some level of training.
 Although there may be resistance at first, that should fade away as people realise how much the technology will help them.
 Newer systems that receive frequent updates are more intuitive and user-friendly, reducing training requirements and increasing adoption.

-3. Data conversion costs: When moving to a new ERP, you may need to convert some data into a format that’s compatible with the new platform.
+3. Data conversion costs.
+When moving to a new ERP, you may need to convert some data into a format that’s compatible with the new platform.
 This can lead to unexpected costs and delays, so review your databases, and work with your IT team or an integration partner to identify potential data compatibility issues early on.
 Then, you can factor conversion efforts into the ERP implementation plan.

-4. Complexity: An ERP system is loaded with features, and that can be daunting to your workforce.
+4. Complexity.
+An ERP system is loaded with features, and that can be daunting to your workforce.
 But the software available today is far easier to use than legacy systems because vendors have focused on improving the user experience.
 Additionally, employees need access to only the modules and dashboards required for their jobs, which can make it more approachable.
 Thorough training should temper concerns about complexity.

-5. Maintenance: In the past, maintenance was a large expense that deterred lower-revenue businesses from adopting ERP.
+5. Maintenance.
+In the past, maintenance was a large expense that deterred lower-revenue businesses from adopting ERP.
 Not only did a company need an IT staff to handle patches, security and required system upgrades, it often had to pay the vendor or a third-party service provider for its expertise.
 This is less of a concern with a SaaS system because the provider takes care of all maintenance and regularly moves all customers to the latest version — and it’s all built into the subscription price.
 Companies concerned about maintenance should thoroughly vet a potential supplier to ensure it offers a true vendor-managed SaaS system.

-6. Doesn’t solve process and policy issues: If you have error-prone or inefficient processes, an ERP won’t necessarily fix them, even though it may increase accuracy.
+6. Doesn’t solve process and policy issues.
+If you have error-prone or inefficient processes, an ERP won’t necessarily fix them, even though it may increase accuracy.
 It can, however, uncover problems in your operations and help you brainstorm better ways to do business.
 The same goes for policies that hold the organisation back — it’s up to you to adjust those and then configure the system to support better ways of doing business.

-5 Key Features of ERP systems
+5 Key Features of ERP Systems

-1. Common database: Many of an ERP’s advantages stem from a common database that allows organisations to centralise information from numerous departments.
-This single source of data eliminates the need to manually merge separate databases, each controlled by the business functions they serve.
+1. Common database.
+Many of an ERP’s advantages stem from a common database that allows organisations to centralise information from numerous departments.
+This single source of real-time data eliminates the need to manually merge separate databases, each controlled by the business functions they serve.
 A common database enables a consistent, cross-functional view of the company.

-3. Business process integration: An ERP must be able to support and integrate the processes that make your business successful, whether related to accounting, supply chain or marketing.
+3. Business process integration.
+An ERP must be able to support and integrate the processes that make your business successful, whether related to accounting, supply chain management or marketing.
 The right platform will have the ability to unify a diverse set of processes — connecting workflows that play crucial roles in the company’s success boosts productivity and visibility, and that translates to lower costs.

-4. Automation: Another basic feature of ERP software is the ability to automate repetitive tasks like payroll, invoicing, order processing and reporting.
+4. Automation.
+Another basic feature of ERP software is the ability to automate repetitive tasks like payroll, invoicing, order processing and reporting.
 This reduces manual, and sometimes duplicative, data entry, saving time and minimising errors.
 Automation frees up your staff to focus on value-added work that takes advantage of their special knowledge and skills.

-5. Data analysis: One of the most valuable aspects of an ERP is that it breaks down information siloes.
+5. Data analysis.
+One of the most valuable aspects of an ERP is that it breaks down information siloes.
 When you can mix and match data from just about any part of your business into insightful reports, you uncover areas that are performing exceptionally well and those that are failing to meet expectations.
 Leaders can analyse problems and get to work resolving them right away.